ivangeier/CSS_firts_responsive_page/README.md

 This is my first project with a responsive page.
 HTML and CSS only, no flexbox in this project.

-Also uses this project to learn how to use git and GitHub from VSCode.
+Also uses this project to learn how to use Git and GitHub from VSCode.